 Let’s start at the beginning

-August 5th 2013 I had a miscarriage.
+On August 5th, 2013 I had a miscarriage.
 The doctors assured me that there was nothing wrong and that sometimes it just happens.
 I accepted that bad things really do happen to good people and I dusted myself off and carried on.

-Finally after waiting a few months, I began to try again.
-It was after 6 unsuccessful months and abnormal health concerns that I decided it was time to visit with my doctor.
+Finally, after waiting a few months, I began to try again.
+After 6 unsuccessful months and abnormal health concerns, I decided it was time to visit with my doctor.

 I was having issues like random pains and spotting.
 She told me that my body was probably still suffering from the loss of my baby.
 She gave me a prescription and sent me on my way.
 I did as the doctor asked with hopes that she was right.